What are the 5 most important things a vine needs to survive?

 At what temperature can vines be damaged or killed by a deep winter freeze?

-The most susceptible part of a vine to winter freezes is the ___.
+The part of the vine that’s most susceptible to winter freezes is the ___.

 Graft (if the vine has been grafted)